Can AI Simplify Medical Case History and Summary Creation?

 Is Human Oversight Necessary?

-Experienced companies providing medical review services follow the human-in-the-loop model, wherein medical coders, legal nurse consultants, or physician reviewers verify and interpret AI-generated outputs.
-This is to make sure that empathy, clinical judgment, and legal reasoning that are so vital to medical and legal practice remain intact when utilizing AI for speed and accuracy.
+Experienced providers follow a human-in-the-loop approach.
+Medical coders, LNCs, or physicians verify and interpret AI-generated outputs.
+This is to make sure that empathy, clinical judgment, and legal reasoning that are vital to medical and legal practice remain intact when utilizing AI for speed and accuracy.

 • While it is true that AI can identify patterns, a human is needed to interpret the nuances of a case as for example, the relationship between a patient’s emotional state and his/her medical history.